George-Grainger/wordle-assistant/README.md

 # Wordle Assistant

-Wordle assistant buildt using rust and webassembly to decrease your average and let you flex on your mates.
+Wordle assistant built using Rust and WebAssembly to decrease your average and let you flex on your mates.

 To compile the solver in dev mode use `npm run compile-dev`.